You Only Look Omni Gradient Backpropagation for Moving Infrared Small Target Detection: Methodology

 \subsection{Overview}

 The proposed method, YOLO-BP (\underline{\textbf{Y}}ou \underline{\textbf{O}}nly \underline{\textbf{L}}ook \underline{\textbf{O}}mni Gradient \underline{\textbf{B}}ack\underline{\textbf{P}}ropagation), is composed of baseline (SSTNet \cite{chen2024sstnet}) integrated with the proposed BP-FPN.
 BP-FPN is a macro-architecture derived entirely from the perspective of backpropagation, as shown in Fig. \ref{fig:Compared_With_Ex}.(d).
 Its core consists of two modules: the Gradient-Isolated Low-Level Shortcut and Directional Gradient Regularization.
 The former ensures the introduction of low-level detail information under low computational cost while stabilizing the gradient's dominant components.
 The latter guarantees the collaborative optimization of low-level, mid-level, and high-level semantic information, refining features that are suitable for small object detection.
-It is important to note that since BP-FPN is a macro-architecture that manifests in the model's topological structure, as shown in Tab. \ref{Tab:General}, it can seamlessly integrate with existing methods and share specific module implementations, providing a plug-and-play enhancement to the model's performance.
+It is important to note that since BP-FPN is a macro-architecture that manifests in the model's topological structure, as shown in Tab. \ref{Tab:General}, it can seamlessly integrate with existing methods and share specific module implementations, providing a plug-and-play enhancement to the model's performance. \begin{remark}[\textbf{Unified Notation}] Following common practice in modern hierarchical vision models (\eg, FPN-style architectures \cite{8099589}), we use an overloaded notation for simplicity, where $\mathbf{C}_i$ and $\mathbf{P}_i$ denote both stage-wise feature representations and their corresponding parameterized modules.
+The intended meaning is context-dependent and can be clearly inferred from the surrounding formulation. \end{remark} \begin{definition}[\textbf{Omni Gradient Backpropagation}] Omni Gradient Backpropagation denotes a globally coupled optimization regime, where gradients from all pyramid levels are jointly accumulated onto a shared set of parameters while shortcut gradients are excluded.
+Formally,

+where $\boldsymbol{\theta}_{\rm share}$ denotes the shared parameters introduced by DGR.
+Meanwhile, GILS modifies the computation graph through

+such that shortcut gradients are eliminated during backpropagation.
+Therefore, \emph{Omni} refers to globally coupled gradient propagation over all semantic pathways of the feature pyramid, rather than omnidirectional spatial filtering. \end{definition}

+\textbf{Training Mechanism of BP-FPN.} Unlike conventional feature enhancement modules that explicitly manipulate forward activations, BP-FPN reshapes the optimization process by modifying the computational graph during training.
+Consequently, BP-FPN introduces no additional operations during inference, and the improved feature representation is entirely attributed to the optimized network parameters learned under the modified gradient propagation.

+Let the feature map at the $l$-th pyramid level be denoted by $\mathbf{F}_l$.
+In a conventional FPN, the forward computation is